TABLE OF CONTENTS

 Studies Show Patients Prefer Marijuana Over Opioids

 America’s opioid epidemic has spurred lawmakers and scientists to find an alternative to prescribing opioids.
 A May 2018 issue of JAMA Internal Medicine published a couple of studies on the association between medical and adult-use cannabis access laws and opioid prescribing in Medicare Part D.

 One study compared opioid prescription trends between states with and without medical cannabis access laws between 2010 and 2015.
 Another study looked at opioid prescription rates covered by Medicare Part D in states with adult-use marijuana laws between 2011 and 2016.

 Researchers found that states with medical marijuana laws had 2.21 million fewer daily doses of opioids per year compared to states without these laws.
 In states with medical cannabis access, opioid prescriptions fell by 5.88 percent compared to other states.
 States with recreational cannabis laws saw a 6.38 percent reduction in opioid prescriptions per year.

 Multiple states continue to fight for legal medical and recreational cannabis access laws due to the growing amount of research that shows cannabis’ therapeutic value.
 Cannabinoids such as CBD have also been shown to help reduce withdrawal symptoms in opioid addicts.
 Cannabis research continues to find that cannabis will be a major part of reducing the opioid crisis.

 To learn more about marijuana as medicine enroll at the leading medical marijuana school today.

 Medical Marijuana College

 Looking to start a marijuana business?
 Want to learn much more about medical marijuana?
-Want a marijuana job?
+Looking for a marijuana job?
 Want to open a dispensary?
-Want to learn all the marijuana laws?
+Do you want to learn all the marijuana laws?
 Want to learn how to grow cannabis?

 Enroll today at the medical marijuana college, Cannabis Training University (CTU).